Navid200/xDrip/docs/Follow/CompanionApp.md

 This feature does not require internet access.

 1- You need to have notifications showing on your phone from the other app.
 Pull down from the top of the screen on your phone to see all the notifications.
-If you have more than one app showing notifications containing blood glucose values, xDrip will have no way to distinguish and select one and not the other.
-That scenario is not tested and not recommended.
-In such a case, you should disable the notifications for one of the two apps.

 2- Enable Companion App on the [Hardware Data Source page](../HardwareDataSource.md).